Tanja Engelberts — Cities

 The landscapes in recent projects were once the source of prosperity and are now going through significant changes.
 Reasons can be found in the exhaustion of the landscape’s resources, or the abandonment of projects that are no longer economically viable.

-In her latest project, she returns to the North Sea.
+In her latest project, she returns to the North Sea, investigating artificial cities of concrete and metal in an apparently empty sea.
 The harsh conditions at sea make the offshore industry almost the ultimate symbol (icon) of man overcoming nature.
 Artificial cities of concrete and metal in an apparently empty sea.
 They leave a lot to the imagination.
 In recent years companies have retracted their operations, the project investigates how to document a landscape that is demolished and no longer there.